Whales01/Forecasting_on_Time_series_data/README.md

-# Time Series Forecasting - Financial Market Analysis
+# Goldman Sachs Time Series Forecasting - Financial Market Analysis
 # Overview

 This project implements a high-performance time series forecasting pipeline designed to model the price dynamics of Goldman Sachs (GS).
 The primary objective is to move beyond "black-box" predictions by identifying models that are both statistically predictive and economically meaningful.